Shuffle Products, Degenerate Affine Hecke Algebras, and Quantum Toda Lattice: Parabolic restriction and difference operators

 \section{Parabolic restriction and difference operators}

 In this section, we recall the notion of the parabolic restriction for Harish-Chandra bimodules essentially following \cite{KalmykovSafronov}, as well as the classical construction of Mickelsson algebras \cite{ZhelobenkoSalgebras}.
-In particular, we identify an example of the latter with a negative half of the algebra of difference operators.
+In~particular, we identify the one associated to the symmetric algebra $S^{\bullet} \C^N$ with a negative half of the algebra of difference operators, see Theorem~\ref{thm:par_res_to_difference_ops}.
+It will be used in Section~\ref{sect:miura} to define a~quantum Toda lattice counterpart of the GKLO homomorphism of Theorem~\ref{thm:gklo}, one of the key steps for the main result of the paper Theorem~\ref{thm:toda_lattice_yangian}.